Sam Kessler ’22

 “Growing up in that small college town atmosphere led me to be interested in the environment,” he said.

-Kessler’s academic work started in Kentucky but his yearning for environmental research will continue after his May 2022 graduation, making its way across the ocean to Ireland.
+Kessler’s academic work started in Kentucky but his yearning for environmental research continued after his May 2022 graduation, making its way across the ocean to Ireland.
 As a recipient of the prestigious George J. Mitchell Scholarship, he will pursue a year of graduate study abroad at the University College Dublin.
 Kessler is focusing on public policy with the ultimate goal of taking on the challenges of climate policy.

 “Once we know what the problem is and we analyze it, then we have to mitigate it,” he said.
 “That’s why I want to study public policy and take my STEM background to a legal atmosphere.”back